uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 ### digital_collection

 - This field contains the name of the digital collection to which all of the material you are working with belongs.
 - It lets those viewing the item know where they can find more materials related to this item in case they found it by searching for a subject, or through another linked entry.
-- This also provides a connection with the physical material and helps individuals to know where it is located.
 - Example value: `Argonaut Photograph Collection`

 ### contributing_institution